vmachan/gitwaf/README.md

     * _EXAMPLE: Some standard questions to ask when collecting requirements_
     * _EXAMPLE: Standard (MIN, MAX, MEAN, MEDIAN, NULL value percentage, etc.) data statistics to be collected during data analysis_

-#### Given a main (epic) task title and description, this project would generate the appropriate GitHub issues for the main as well as the standardized sub-issues and tag them per the Waffle convention so that they are grouped as a Waffle epic and can be used to track its progress.

 ### Inspite of adding a requirement to comply with standardized development process, this code reduces the time to get started and overall time-to-market

-##### This sets a standard for the development thought process, has consistent steps across epics and makes reporting consistent.